18Nilsou/18Nilsou/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on les livraison de sushi
+- 🔭 I’m currently working on my school project
-- 🌱 I’m currently learning un peu tout
+- 🌱 I’m currently learning the computer science in IUT in Aix-En-Provence
-- 👯 I’m looking to collaborate on LOL avec LeBigi
-- ⚡ Fun fact: my name is Nils Saadi
-- i like jsp
+- 📫 How to reach me: Twitter @nilsou013